Best Table Top Patio Heater: Top 7 Tabletop Outdoor Heaters Reviewed

 What do people say about it?
 Most reviewers have left positive feedback about this product.
 That said, some buyers are unhappy with the relatively weak heat that the Firefly emits.
 (Remember: infrared heaters are not meant to heat large spaces; they direct intense heat at whichever surface you aim them).

 - Rustproof base

 - Not optimal for heating large spaces

-If you’re looking for an efficient, electric heater to warm up its immediate surroundings – say, a small dinner party – then the Firefly may be an appealing option.
-This heaters also doubles as an outdoor lamp.
+If you’re looking for an efficient, electric tabletop patio heater to warm up its immediate surroundings – say, a small dinner party – then the Firefly may be an appealing option.
+This patio heaters also doubles as an outdoor lamp.

-This little table-top unit from BRIAN & DANY has a similar design to the Gr8 Garden heater I mentioned earlier.
+This little table top heater from BRIAN & DANY has a similar design to the Gr8 Garden heater I mentioned earlier.
 It has a tissue-box-sized heating unit, and two tempered glass panes to contain the open flame.
 Unlike the Gr8 Garden, though, this heater comes with a switch that immediately turns off the flame.

 - Dimensions: 16 x 16 x 27 cm

 - Weight: 1.3 kg